French Resistance: BCRA networks

 Another important BCRA operative, Henri Honoré d'Estienne d'Orves, a naval officer, developed a 26-person network in France.
 He was betrayed, arrested in May 1941, and shot on 29 August 1941.

 Christian Pineau, one of the founders of the Libération Nord movement, also had BCRA roots.
 During his trip to London in April 1942, the BCRA entrusted him with the creation of two new intelligence systems, Phalanx and Cohors-Asturies.
 Both networks proved vital later in the war.

 Mouvements Unis de la Résistance (Unified Movements of the Resistance, MUR) was a French Resistance organisation resulting from the regrouping of three major Resistance movements ("Combat", "Franc-Tireur" and "Libération-Sud") in January 1943.
 Later that year, the BCRA and the United Movements of Resistance merged their intelligence networks.

-Another BCRA appendage was called Gallia, a fact-gathering network specialising in military intelligence and police activities.
+Another BCRA appendage was called Gallia, a fact-gathering network specializing in military intelligence and police activities.
 Its importance increased throughout the second half of 1943 and into the spring of 1944.
 It eventually became the largest BCRA network in the Vichy zone, employing about 2,500 sources, contacts, couriers and analysts.
 Gallia's work did not stop after the 1944 landings in Normandy and Provence; it provided information to the Allies that allowed for the bombing of the retreating German armies' military targets.

 Foreigners in the Resistance

 Dutch

-Dutch-Paris built an important network in France to help resistants, Jews and allied pilots to cross the Pyrenees and flee to Britain.
+Dutch-Paris built an important network in France to help the resistance, Jews and allied pilots to cross the Pyrenees and flee to Britain.
 800 Jews and 142 pilots were saved.
 Near the end of the war, because of a denunciation, nearly all members of the network were caught and deported to concentration camps, where many died.

 Armenians

-Armenians living in France took the arms and fought the resistance against the Axis forces.
-The most significant Armenian resistants were 23 strong men led by Missak Manouchian, who were hanged on February 21, 1944.
+Armenians living in France took up arms and fought the resistance against the Axis forces.
+The most significant Armenian resistant were 23 strong men led by Missak Manouchian, who were hanged on February 21, 1944.